insujang/insujang.github.io/_posts/2020-02-13-programming-kubernetes-crd.md

 ### Right: using Go modules for code generation

-> There are already many examples using a Go module (posted in remote repositories).
-Here I tried to make the code as local Go modules and use them.
+> There are already many examples using a Go module posted in remote repositories.
+Actually there is no examples using the generated code as local Go modules...
->
-> If you intend to publish your code as a library into Git remote repository, you can push the template code and use it.
-> Here I investigate how to generate code *without a remote repository*.
+> I tried to make the code as local Go modules and use them *without a remote repository*.

 Now I understand that I should use an URL of Go modules, but what made me annoying is that `generate-groups.sh` keeps try to access the *remote repository* if you use well-known remote repository URL such as `github.com` as a module path: